FaWald/htl-leoben/README.md

 # htl-leoben
-A Repository for the School
+A repository for the school